OlhaSvezhentseva/python-label_processing/README.rst

          3. **Accuracy Score Calculation:** The script invokes the metrics function from the `accuracy_classifier.py` module to calculate accuracy scores based on the provided predicted and ground truth labels.
 The results are saved in the output directory if specified.

-         4. **Confusion Matrix Generation:** The script invokes the cm function from the `accuracy_classifier.py` module to create confusion matrices.
+         4. **Confusion Matrix Generation:** The script runs the cm function from the `accuracy_classifier.py` module to create confusion matrices.
 These matrices are generated as heatmaps and can also be saved in the output directory if desired.

       **Usage:**